-You need your sales and marketing team to deliver profitable results.
+You need your sales team to deliver profitable results.
 Yet most buyers are fed up, tired of reps who don't understand what's driving their business.
-Building Business Acumen training (BBA) helps sales and marketing teams understand how all the moving parts of a company work together to optimize profitable results for your company and customers.
+Building Business Acumen training (BBA) helps sales teams understand how all the moving parts of a company work together to optimize profitable results for your company and customers.

 Accelerate sales cycles

 Only 20% of salespeople are successful in reaching executives' expectations and creating value.

 Go do some homework.
 Studies show that 64% of reps don't understand your industry, 76% don't understand your business, and 78% don't know how to help you.
 Uh, that's pretty bad!

 Your customized Building Business Acumen sales course will establish your team as essential partners to your customers.
 They'll learn what to listen for, which questions to ask, and how to decipher tricky financial information and ever-changing strategies to win business.

 Understand key business drivers and financial statements